particle-iot/docs/src/content/reference/SDKs/android.md

 For usage info, check out [the examples](#common-tasks) below, or play with the [`sdk_example_app`](https://github.com/particle-iot/particle-android/tree/master/sdk_example_app) module included in the git repository.

-#### Beta notice

-While this SDK is ready for production use, as seen in [the Particle Android app](https://github.com/particle-iot/photon-tinker-android), it is still under development and is currently in beta.
-The API is mostly stable, but may be subject to further changes prior to leaving beta.
-Once the SDK leaves beta, the API should never change outside of ["major" version](http://semver.org/) updates.

 ### Installation